lucasscharenbroch/personal-site/content/blog/lazy-vs-eager-learning.md

 If you want to become a proficient developer, you must have a wide range of knowledge and practical experience.
 To gain these, you must employ both eager and lazy learning.

-If you avoid eager learning, you will be stuck working with the technologies and ideas you are familiar with, and you will be naive and bind to the world of possibilities within technologies unknown to you.
+If you avoid eager learning, you will[^well] be stuck working with the technologies and ideas you are familiar with, and you will be naive and bind to the world of possibilities within technologies unknown to you.
 You will have no mechanism for discovering new ideas, and you will be stubborn to change.

+[^well]: These statements are admittedly extreme, but I use them in attempt to make my point clear.
+Reality is more complex than this, but these are relatively true in generality.

 If you avoid lazy learning, you probably aren't writing much code, which means the code you do write probably isn't very refined.
 What you do learn is completely hypothetical and will likely soon be forgotten.